noliv197/Alura-Geek/README.md

   * I used json-server from node.js to host a localhost server
   * I uploaded the server to heroku for deployment
   * Each product has the properties: img src, img alt, product title, product price, product category, product description and an id
-  * Once the page is loaded ```exibeCard()``` uses fetch with method GET the products list and creates the card div for each product and add them to their corresponding product section
+  * Once the page is loaded, ```exibeCard()``` uses fetch with method GET to pull the products lists
+  * For each product, a card is created and sorted to their corresponding product section

 - ` product description customized for each product`: :heavy_check_mark:
   * while constructing a card product, I seted a link to the product description using their id
   ```